s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 ### PV Data corruption at application level due to radosgw's anomalous exit

-This case is when the state on the `PV` corrupts due to a `radosgw`'s anomalous exit.
+This case occurs when the state on the `PV` corrupts due to a `radosgw`'s anomalous exit.

 In this unfortunate scenario, the *Active/Standby* can hardly help.